beAuthentic/askclass-news-theme/content/_posts/2022-06-15-the-academy.md

 source_url: http://www.columbia.edu/itc/lithum/wong/plato.html
 ---

+"The safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato."
+(British philosopher A.N Whitehead)
+<!--more-->

 Plato, a Greek philosopher who lived for a time at the Syracuse court.
 Founded the Academy (c.387<sub>B.C.</sub>) in Athens, the most influential and important learning instituion where he taught until his death in 347<sub>B.C.</sub>.
 A pupil and friend of Socrates, and taught one of the greatest philosopher, Aristotle.
-<!--more-->

 Plato produced 35 dialogues and 13 letters including: